clxrityy/echord/README.md

 - [ ] Randomly recommend other user's feed based on your interactions

 - [ ] Make it so the average rating is shown by color gradient ranking system for albums and/or tracks
+- [ ] Ability to customize/move album images from your saves on your profile (react draggable)